 HEALING YOUR GUT – Your gut is your SECOND BRAIN.
 If your gut health is not in tiptop shape you most likely are going to have a sluggish liver and a sluggish liver leads to overload in the body.

 INFRARED SAUNA – Want to make your skin glow?
 Then the sauna is for you.
-The benefits of a INFRARED SAUNA are many.
+The benefits of an INFRARED SAUNA are many.
 The sauna heats up your body to help it release toxins by sweating them out.
 It also hydrates and moisturizes your skin.
 Plus it helps to burn calories.
 Did you know when you raise your bodies’ temperature, it creates an “artificial fever”, which stimulates the bodies immune system to kill viruses in the body.

 ESSENTIAL OILS – I love, love, love essential oils and have been using them for years.
-The citrus oils such as lemon, orange and lime are a great way to help the fat cells detox.
+The citrus oils such as lemon, orange, and lime are a great way to help the fat cells detox.
 Add some essential oil drops to coconut oil and then use a dry skin brush to stimulate the skin in a circular motion.
-The oils help to break down the fat and petro-chemicals that are stored in the fat cells.
+The oils help to break down the fat and petrochemicals that are stored in the fat cells.
 Plus they smell great!
 I love these essential oils.

-MASSAGE, CUPPING & FOAM ROLLING – These are all great ways to simulate the skin, increasing the microcirculation underneath the skin.
+MASSAGE, CUPPING & FOAM ROLLING – These are all great ways to stimulate the skin, increasing the microcirculation underneath the skin.
 The unique suction action of the cupping tool targets tissue and circulation within the layers of the skin (which is not targeted by conventional circulation and fat reduction techniques).
 Massage will help to stimulate the lymph system to detox the body and foam rolling will help to smooth out the fascia and increase blood flow to the skin.

 WEIGHT TRAINING – The appearance of cellulite and the “dimple” effect is largely caused by under-used muscle tissue.
-The dimples will appear more visible when light is reflected off the skin, giving the dimpled area a type of hill and valley look, such as when you are in a lighted dressing room.
+The dimples will appear more visible when the light is reflected off the skin, giving the dimpled area a type of hill and valley look, such as when you are in a lighted dressing room.

-Weight training works to build the underlying muscle tissue and press the tissue up against the skin to reduce the dimpled affect.
+Weight training works to build the underlying muscle tissue and press the tissue up against the skin to reduce the dimpled effect.
 Squats, lunges, leg presses and “booty work” are going to be your best BFF to reduce the visible signs of cellulite.

 WHAT THE HECK IS FASCIA?

-Myofascia (or fascia) is a thin, dense and highly flexible tissue that surrounds and covers all of your muscles.
-Without fascia you would not have anything to hold your muscles and organs in place.
+Myofascial (or fascia) is a thin, dense and highly flexible tissue that surrounds and covers all of your muscles.
+Without fascia, you would not have anything to hold your muscles and organs in place.
 It’s the life force next to blood.
 It is similar to a fine fishnet covering your muscles and it is sensitive to every hormone in your system.
 When your fascia gets tight it starts to pull your skin down and this is what gives the appearance of cellulite.